 Rui Li joined the Epidemiology PhD program at URMC in 2016.
 She received her Bachelors degree in Preventive Medicine from Shanghai Jiao Tong University in China.
 Her broad interests include chronic pain epidemiology and women’s health.
 Her major research area is the life course development and biopsychosocial determinants of chronic pain in women.

 Daniel A. Lopez joined the Epidemiology PhD program in 2018.
 He received his Bachelors degree in History from the University of California-Los Angeles.
 He also has an Master of Arts in Latin American Studies from Stanford University and a Master of Public Health from the City University of New York (CUNY) School of Public Health.
 Prior to joining the Epidemiology PhD program, he worked with the Hispanic Community Health Study/Study of Latinos for 8 years.
-He is currently conducting research with the Adolescent Brain Cognitive Development (ABCD) cohort study, analyzing predictors of cognitive performance and decline in participants.
-For his thesis, Daniel plans to focus on population neuroscience and risk factors related to cognitive decline.
+He is currently conducting research with the Adolescent Brain Cognitive Development (ABCD) cohort study, and will focus on cognitive predictors of problematic gaming habits in adolescents for his thesis.

 Philip Meacham joined the Epidemiology PhD program in 2013.
 Phil earned a dual Bachelors of Science in Statistics and Applied Mathematics, summa cum laude, from the Rochester Institute of Technology in 2011.
 He then earned a Masters of Science in Biostatistics at Georgetown University in 2013.
 During this time, he worked at the National Institutes of Health as a research analyst with the National Institute of Child Health and Development.
 Phil now works in the clinical trials office at the Wilmot Cancer Institute.
 His focus is in cancer epidemiology, and he is particularly interested in prevention of second cancers, risk prediction modeling, and applying novel statistical methodology in clinical research.
 His thesis is examining predictors of subsequent lymphoid malignancies, and evaluating the population that develops these, in order to better understand cancer etiology in the hematologic setting.